What if we were stars in the sky, what kind of constellations would we make?

 Human experiences are always emplaced in a landscape.
 Therefore, to me, studying landscapes is also a part of disturbing existing narratives about our human existence.
 Through landscapes, we can evaluate our interpretations of nature and culture, consider the effect and limitations of language, acknowledge the reciprocity of life, and choose how to participate in the world.

 We can only clarify our ever-evolving roles by evaluating our past, present, and future participation in this landscape, individually and collectively.
-Our reflections are our stories: we can give space for more individual stories, especially our own, so that more of our collective narratives can be broken open.
+Our reflections are our stories.
+We can give space for more authentic individual stories so that more of our projected collective narratives can be broken open.

 Knowledge from the fringes

-Destructive paradigms are perpetuated by our society and our mind’s need to create knowledge hierarchies.
-That means, some forms of knowledge are validated and institutionalized, some forms of knowledge survive through resistance in mainstream culture or along the sidelines, while some forms of knowledge are ridiculed and maybe even persecuted out of existence.
-To see our lives beyond specks of dust in the matrix of these old paradigms and to turn them into glimmering starlight, we must learn to respect our own individual way of knowing and being in the world.
+Destructive psychological paradigms are perpetuated by our mind’s need to create knowledge hierarchies.
+That means, some forms of knowledge are validated (and institutionalised), some forms survive through resistance, while some forms are ridiculed and persecuted out of existence.
+To see our lives beyond specks of dust in the matrix of these old paradigms, we must learn to respect our own individual way of knowing and being in the world.

 For example, I speak “academia” and “social politics” as much as I speak “New Age.”
-Decolonisation, neoliberalism, marginalisation, assimilation, crystal healing, law of attraction, twin flames, and chakras…these are all valid ways of seeing the world.
-I had once been afraid of revealing my affinity to different knowledge structures—afraid of what others would think of me if I didn’t stay in an “approved” box of knowledge—but we can’t flourish, individually and collectively if we deny our own knowingness.
+Decolonisation, neoliberalism, marginalisation, assimilation, crystal healing, law of attraction, twin flames, and chakras…these are all ways of interpreting the world.
+I had once been afraid of what others would think of me if I didn’t stay in an “approved” box of knowledge, but we can’t flourish, individually and collectively, if we deny our own knowingness.

-Admittedly, some of these ways of seeing the world are more nurturing than others.
-So, at the end of the day, the way we want to see (and know) the world is still a choice—to see ourselves and others blooming and glimmering in an expansive universe or see ourselves and others as mere dust fading away into nothingness.
+Admittedly, some interpretations are more nurturing than others.
+So, at the end of the day, the way we want to see the world is still a choice—to see each of us glimmering in an expansive universe or as mere dust fading away into nothingness.

 Reclaiming the passive voice: Stories of women who leave landscape architecture, 2024